Azthirk/PokeAppHenry/README.md

 2. `npm start`: Comienza a correr la aplicación de forma local por lo que se puede ver desde el navegador accediendo a http://localhost:3000

 ////////////////////////ENGLISH////////////////////////////////
+## Project Objectives

+- Build an App using React, Redux, Node and Sequelize.
+- Affirm and connect the concepts learned in the race.
+- Learn best practices.
+- Learn and practice the GIT workflow.
+- Use and practice testing.

 ### Instructions to run the project

 Run the following commands in both the "api" folder and the "client" folder